Eli Whitney Technical High School

 Eli Whitney Technical High School, or Whitney Tech, is a technical high school located in Hamden, Connecticut, which receives students from many nearby towns.
-Eli Whitney Tech is part of the Connecticut Technical High School System.
+Eli Whitney Tech is part of the Connecticut Technical Education and Career System.

 Technologies

 In addition to a complete academic program leading to a high school diploma, students attending Whitney Tech receive training in one of the following trades and technologies: